Last Updated on February 18, 2023

 Haley’s At Anna Maria Island Inn– Holmes Beach, Beachfront, 2 stars

-Although all the activities in this post are family-friendly, here are my top picks for best things to do with the family in Anna Maria Island!
+Although all the activities in this post are family-friendly, here are my top picks for the best things to do with the family in Anna Maria Island!

 √ Visit The Beaches (Bean Point, Coquina Beach, Manatee Public Beach, Bayfront Park)